 Treehouse villas set in thick forest overlook a stunning crescent beach at this hippie-chic ecolodge and spa on the wild Pacific coast.
 Work on your asanas at a large thatched yoga deck, and bust out any remaining knots with a massage or spa treatment.
 For more action, take out a paddleboard or head to the nearby surf spots.
 There are no TVs in the rooms, as the emphasis is on getting away from it all, but the wifi is strong enough for a sneaky catch-up of your favorite box sets.

-A family-friendly condo complex that also has long-stay options, Gran Pacifica is only an hour from the international airport, but is unspoiled enough to feel remote.
+A family-friendly condo complex in Nicaragua that also has long-stay options, Gran Pacifica is only an hour from the international airport, but is unspoiled enough to feel remote.
 Rooms and suites are spacious, and there’s an infinity pool with loungers overlooking Playa San Diego beach.
 Activities include sports fishing and horse riding, and the resort has three nine-hole golf courses.

 With 157 rooms and located in the main restaurant and shopping area of Managua, the Real InterContinental offers the level of service and comfort you would expect from a five-star hotel.
 Families and couples will appreciate the large pool when the city starts to swelter, and there’s a well-equipped gym.
 A wide choice of meals at the three on-site restaurants runs from home-style favorites such as pizzas and pasta to fine dining on seafood and steaks.
 The Metrocentro Mall, with clothes shopping and a food court, is a short walk away.